ropensci/software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 ## Author's commitment

-- [ ] I have read the [author guide](https://devdevguide.netlify.app/authors-guide.html) and intend to fully participate in the process in particular respond to reviews, or will do my best to find a successor if I e.g. change jobs.
+- [ ] I have read the [author guide](https://devdevguide.netlify.app/authors-guide.html) and intend to fully participate in the process in particular respond to reviews, or will do my best to find a successor if necessary (for example because of a change in jobs).

 ## Code of conduct